Satellite (Lena Meyer-Landrut song): Release

-On 13 March 2010, all six songs performed in the final of Unser Star für Oslo were made available for digital download on iTunes Germany and Musicload.de.
-The maxi single of Meyer-Landrut's "Satellite", which also includes her other two songs from the final, "Bee" and "Love Me", was released three days later on 16 March 2010.
+On 13 March 2010, the day after Unser Star für Oslo, all six songs performed in the final were made available for digital download.
+The maxi single of Meyer-Landrut's "Satellite," which also includes her other two songs from the final, "Bee" and "Love Me", was released three days later on 16 March 2010.
 All songs were released on the specially created record label USFO, a cooperation between Universal Music Germany and Raab TV/Brainpool, the production companies of Unser Star für Oslo.

 "Satellite" sold over 100,000 downloads in its first week, becoming Germany's fastest selling digital release ever.
-It debuted at number one in the German singles chart, and was eligible to be certified gold after the first week and platinum after the fourth week of its release.
+It debuted at number one on the German Singles Chart, and was eligible to be certified gold by the Bundesverband Musikindustrie (BVMI) after the first week and platinum after the fourth week of its release.
 The song remained at number one for five consecutive weeks in Germany.
 After winning the Eurovision Song Contest on 29 May 2010, "Satellite" regained its top position in Germany for one week and also peaked at number one in Denmark, Finland, Norway, Sweden and Switzerland.
 It also topped Billboard's European Hot 100 singles chart, being the first Eurovision song to achieve this.

-With 464,000 downloads sold, "Satellite" is the second-best selling download single in Germany since 2006, when such records began being kept.
-It is behind Lady Gaga's hit "Poker Face", which was downloaded more than 500,000 times.
+In November 2010, Gfk Entertainment reported that with 464,000 downloads sold, "Satellite" was the second-best selling download single in Germany since 2006, when such records began being kept – only behind Lady Gaga's "Poker Face", which was downloaded more than 500,000 times.

-"Satellite" is included on Meyer-Landrut's debut album My Cassette Player, which was released on 7 May 2010.
-It is also available on the Kinect Xbox 360 game, Dance Central 2 and the PAL (European and Australian) version of Just Dance 3.